From Hobby to Full-Time Artist: My Journey

 How paint, passion, and persistence turned into my full-time dream.

 I've been creating art for as long as I can remember.
-As a teenager, I would use my babysitting money not on clothes or outings--but on sketchbooks, canvases, brushes, and paint.
-I'd stay up late painting portraits of the children I babysat, gifting them to their parents as a heartfelt thank-you.
+As a teenager, I would use my babysitting money not on clothes or outings, but on sketchbooks, canvases, brushes, and paint.
+I'd stay up late painting portraits of the children I babysat, gifting them to their parents as a thank-you or for a special occasion.
 I also found myself painting scenery, team mascots, and spiritual artwork.
-Even back then, I wasn't just painting--I was trying to spread joy.
+Even back then, I wasn't just painting, I was trying to spread joy.

 In 2006, at 19 years old, I spent a year nannying in Park City, Utah.
 I would walk into local galleries and ask what it would take to get my work on their walls.
 No one said yes, and though I did get one piece into a boutique, it never sold.
 Still, I kept painting.
 I kept asking questions.
 I bought art books, watched YouTube tutorials, and kept learning and practicing.